UnlockGPU/UnlockGPU/index-revised.md

 **This pattern repeats across thousands of developers.** GitHub issues, Reddit threads, HackerNews discussions—all filled with similar stories of weeks wasted on AMD setup failures.
 Even research institutions default to NVIDIA to avoid the software risk.

-**This costs shareholders dearly.** AMD is missing out on the fastest-growing segment in tech—the AI chip market in 2024 was around $30B but expanding exponentially toward $400B+ by 2030.
+**This costs shareholders dearly.** AMD is missing out on the fastest-growing segment in tech—the AI chip market in 2024 was around $30B but expanding exponentially toward $400B+ by 2030 (data current as of Q1 2025).

 **This creates a vicious cycle:** AMD ships buggy software → developers get burned → they warn others → fewer people try AMD → less adoption → AMD can't find/fix bugs → repeat.